ppeble/emissary-ingress.dev/content/en/docs/3.8/topics/running/tls/origination.md

 # TLS origination

-Sometimes you may want traffic from $productName$ to your services to be encrypted.
-For the cases where terminating TLS at the ingress is not enough, $productName$ can be configured to originate TLS connections to your upstream services.
+Sometimes you may want traffic from Emissary to your services to be encrypted.
+For the cases where terminating TLS at the ingress is not enough, Emissary can be configured to originate TLS connections to your upstream services.

 ## Basic configuration

-Telling $productName$ to talk to your services over HTTPS is easily configured in the `Mapping` definition by setting `https://` in the `service` field.
+Telling Emissary to talk to your services over HTTPS is easily configured in the `Mapping` definition by setting `https://` in the `service` field.

 ```yaml
 ---